Will-Griffiths-Ireland/Manifest/README.md

 For this project I wanted to emulate an 80's scfi experience.
 I explored what would be possible just using python and a terminal being emulated in xterm.js.
-I decided to create record matching game with a decryption mini-game inside it
+I decided to create record matching game with a decryption mini-game inside it that had elements of a text adventure in the mix.

 My core aims for the project

 * Do as much as possible visually with a text terminal
+* Provide a fluid experience
 * Have a static screen-space without scrolling
-*
+* Include dialog as a nod to classic text adventure games
-* Add an element of procedural / random generation
+* Add an element of procedural / random generation of content
-* Provide
+* Provide a fun challenge with rewards
+* Limit users text entry
+* Generate a feeling of pressure and being 'against the clock'

 ### **Target Audiences:**